 4 Don’t worry that they will not be registered with the Kennel Club.
 They’re still Irish Setters so I will charge you the full amount.

 What guarantee do you have that they will grow into Irish Setters?
-Also, how can you be certain they are clear from PRA rcd1, PRA rcd4 and CLAD?
+Also, how can you be certain they are clear from PRA rcd1 and CLAD or that they are not PRA rcd4 affected?

 5 Health Problems?
 What health problems?
 Don’t worry about health problems.
 Trust me I’m the breeder and I know what I am doing.